pourjani/FaceDetector-Blur/README.md

-# Real_time_face_detection
-This project demonstrates how to use OpenCV and Haar Cascades to perform real-time face detection via webcam.
-## 🔍 Features

-- 🎥 Real-time webcam access (via OpenCV)
-- 😃 Face detection using Haar cascades
-## 🚀 Getting Started

-### 🔧 Requirements

-Make sure you have the following installed:

-- Python 3.x
-- OpenCV (`opencv-python`)
-- NumPy
-- Jupyter Notebook

 # 🤖 Real-Time Face Blur with OpenCV DNN

 This project detects human faces in real-time using OpenCV's Deep Neural Network (DNN) module and applies a Gaussian blur to those regions.
 It's useful for protecting privacy in images or webcam video streams.